tocco/tocco-docs/framework/configuration/reports.rst

 * Corporate_design
 * Corporate_design_business_unit

-It would be possible to create these entities manually in the admin view and add them by :ref:`Changesets` like initial values.
+It would be possible to create these entities manually in the admin view and add them by :doc:`changesets` like initial values.
 But it is cumbersome to adjust such entities by changesets.
 It is even more cumbersome to review a changeset which adjusts such an entity.
 An initial values changeset for an output template looks like this.